A Simple Way You Can Avoid Being A Dream Killer: Improve Clarity, Productivity and Self-Esteem with a Vision Board

 What Is It?

-Just in case you’ve not yet heard of vision boards (obviously you haven’t watched Oprah in at least 10 years…), or you’ve heard of them, but don’t really know what they are, Vision Boards are, as the name implies, boards filled with ideas, your visions, of what you want your life to be.
+Just in case you’ve not yet heard of vision boards (obviously you didn’t watch Oprah in the show’s last 10 years…), or you’ve heard of them, but don’t really know what they are, Vision Boards are, as the name implies, boards filled with ideas, your visions, of what you want your life to be.

 What you want you to be.
 The content is totally up to you, with the only requirement being that it inspires you to keep reaching for the goals and objectives you’ve set to create the life you desire.